Finiteness properties of automorphism spaces of manifolds with finite fundamental group: Finiteness properties of mapping class groups

-Our generalisation of the second part of \cref{thm:triantafillou-general} is twofold.
-Firstly, we also consider the group $\Homeo(M)$ of homeomorphisms in the compact-open topology, and secondly, we allow nonorientable manifolds.
+Building on his result for $\pi_0(\hAut(X))$, Sullivan \cite[Theorem 13.3]{Sullivan} also proved that the mapping class group $\pi_0(\Diff(M))$ of a smooth closed 1-connected manifold of dimension $d\ge6$ is commensurable up to finite kernel to an arithmetic group, so in particular of finite type.
+As mentioned in the introduction, in \cite[Corollary 5.3]{Triantafillou}, Triantafillou claims that $\pi_0(\Diff(M))$ is also of finite type for whenever $M$ is orientable, of dimension $d\ge5$, and has finite fundamental group.
+There appear to be two issues with the proposed proof of this in \cite{Triantafillou,TriantafillouhAut}, the first more critical than the second:

+\begin{enumerate}[label=(\alph*)] \item The first issue is that the proof crucially relies on the claim \cite[Proposition 15]{TriantafillouhAut} that for all $M$ as above, the image of $\pi_0(\Diff(M))$ in $\pi_0(\hAut(M))$ is finite index in the stabiliser $\pi_0(\hAut(M))_{[T^sM]}\le \pi_0(\hAut(M))$ of the stable tangent classifier $[T^sM]\in[M,BO]$.
+This is incorrect, see \cref{exam:counterexample} below for counterexamples in all odd dimensions $\geq 5$.
+The issue with the proof is that Triantafillou implicitly assumes that the stabiliser of the identity under the action of $\pi_0(\hAut(M))_{[T^sM]}$ on the non-simple version of the structure set $\mathcal{S}^h(M)$ is the subgroup of those equivalences that are homotopic to diffeomorphisms.
+However, this stabiliser agrees instead with the (often larger) subgroup of those tangential self-equivalences of $M$ that are homotopic to a self-equivalence induced by an inertial $h$-cobordism on $M$.

+\item The second issue concerns the claim in dimension 5.
+The proof of \cite[Corollary 5.3]{Triantafillou} relies on work of Hatcher--Wagoner \cite{HatcherWagoner} and Igusa \cite{Igusa} which assumes the dimension to be at least $6$.
+Hatcher \cite[p.\,7]{Hatcher} states that the necessary statement was extended to $d=5$ by Igusa, but to our knowledge no proof has appeared so far. \end{enumerate}

+Using \cref{thm:simple-htpy-mcg}, we are able to circumvent the first issue, basically by replacing the role of the action of $\pi_0(\hAut(M))_{[T^sM]}$ on $\mathcal{S}^h(M)$ in Triantafillou's argument by the action of $\pi_0(\hAut^s(M))_{[T^sM]}$ on $\mathcal{S}^s_(M)$.
+As a courtesy to the reader, we spell out the argument in full detail, which also gives us the chance to extend the result to homeomorphisms and to nonorientable manifolds.
+The following in particular proves \cref{thm:mcg} \ref{mainthm-mcg-i}.

-\begin{proposition} Let $M$ be a closed connected smooth manifold of dimension $d \geq 6$ with finite fundamental group.
-The groups $\pi_0(\Diff(M))$ and $\pi_0(\Homeo(M))$ are of finite type and have polycyclic solvable subgroups in the sense of \cref{def:polyclic-solvable-subgroups}. \end{proposition}
+\begin{theorem} Let $M$ be a closed smooth manifold of dimension $d\geq 6$ with finite fundamental group at all basepoints.
+Then the groups $\pi_0(\Diff(M))$ and $\pi_0(\Homeo(M))$ are of finite type and have polycyclic solvable subgroups in the sense of \cref{def:polyclic-solvable-subgroups}. \end{theorem}

-\begin{proof}The proof is a mild extension of Triantafillou's arguments in \cite{Triantafillou, TriantafillouhAut}, but we provide the details for the convenience of the reader.